eloquence/freeyourstuff.cc/README.md

 The web service allows you publication of your contributions under the [CC-0](https://creativecommons.org/publicdomain/zero/1.0/) license, to enable easy re-use by anyone.
 This is a good idea, to mitigate the [network effect](https://en.wikipedia.org/wiki/Network_effect) which enables first movers to lock in a given market.
 This effect makes it harder for open source, non-profit, community-driven alternatives to emerge, which is the principal motivation for this project.

 In other words: Free your stuff! :-)

+# Contributor notice

+The extension, plugins and web service are licensed under the CC-0 License (see LICENSE file), equivalent to the public domain.
+By submitting a pull request, you agree to license it under the same terms.